awsdocs/aws-control-tower-guide/doc_source/elective-guardrails.md

           - !Ref MaximumExecutionFrequency
 ```

-## Disallow Amazon S3 Buckets That Are Not Versioning Enabled<a name="disallow-s3-no-versioning"></a>
+## Detect Whether Versioning for Amazon S3 Buckets is Enabled<a name="disallow-s3-no-versioning"></a>

-Detects whether your Amazon S3 buckets are not versioning enabled\.
+Detects whether your Amazon S3 buckets are enabled for versioning\.
 Versioning allows you to recover objects from accidental deletion or overwrite\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with elective guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.